spacebro/spacebro-client/README.md

 ## 🕳 Troubleshooting

-### `new-member` event 👋
+### `newClient` event 👋

-The Spacebro server automatically broadcasts a `new-member` event when a client connects.
+The Spacebro server automatically broadcasts a `newClient` event when a client connects.
 Thus, you should avoid using that event name.
 See the `example/simple-node` script for more details.

 ### Using native modules in Electron 🌀